Olha Kobylianska

-Olha Yulianivna Kobylianska (Ольга Юліанівна Кобилянська; 27 November 1863 Gura Humorului, Bukovina, Austro-Hungary – 21 March 1942 Cernăuți, Cernăuți County, Romania) was a Ukrainian and Soviet modernist writer, nationalist and feminist.
-Kobylianska was a daughter of a Ukrainian nobleman and a Polonized German mother.
-Kobylianska was mainly self-educated, receiving only four years of formal schooling in the German language.
-She wrote her first works in German, beginning in 1880.Besides her fluency in German, she learned to speak in both the Ukrainian and Polish languages.
+Olha Yulianivna Kobylianska (Ольга Юліанівна Кобилянська, /uk/; 27 November 1863 – 21 March 1942) was a Ukrainian modernist writer, nationalist and feminist.
+A daughter of a Ukrainian nobleman and a Polonized German mother, Kobylianska was mainly self-educated, receiving only four years of formal schooling in the German language.
+She wrote her first works in German, beginning in 1880.
+Besides her fluency in German, she learned to speak in both the Ukrainian and Polish languages.

 In 1898, she published a pioneering treatment of same-sex love, based partly on her own lesbian experiences.
+Following the annexation of Bukovina to Soviet Ukraine, Kobylianska adopted Soviet citizenship, which resulted in her persecution following the return of Romanian authorities.

 Biography

 Origin

 Kobylianska was born in Gura Humorului (Gura-Humora) in Bukovina (now in Suceava County, Romania) in the family of a minor administration worker of Ukrainian noble descent from Central Ukraine.
 She was the fourth child of seven in the family of Maria Werner (1837–1912) and Yulian Yakovych Kobyliansky (1827–1912).
 One of her distant relatives was the German poet Zacharias Werner.
 Maria Werner was a Polonized German who was baptized a Greek Catholic and learned the local dialect of the Ukrainian language.
 One of Olha's brothers, Stepan Yulianovych, became a painter-portraitist, another, Yulian Yulianovych, became a philologist and was the author of several textbooks in Latin.